weaveworks-experiments/flux-classic/site/fluxctl.md

   fluxctl service <name> [flags]

 Flags:
-      --address="": in the format <ipaddr>:<port>[/<protocol>], the IP address and port at which the service should be made available on each host; optionally, the protocol to assume.
+      --address="": in the format <ipaddr>:<port>, the IP address and port at which the service should be made available on each host.
       --env="": select only containers with these environment variable values, given as comma-delimited key=value pairs --image="": select only containers with this image --labels="": select only containers with these labels, given as comma-delimited key=value pairs